beatmax/redmodel/README.rst

 -------------------------

-For fields which are zindexed, methods that wrap z* redis functions are available.
+For fields which are zindexed, methods that wrap z* redis functions are available (similar to those on sorted set fields explained before).
 These methods return a sorted list of handles:

 ::